-To coincide with the opening of its first California-based retail location, Bob's Discount Furniture contracted Huge to overhaul its eCommerce business with a new responsive site.
+To coincide with the opening of its first California-based retail location, Bob's Discount Furniture contracted a team of analysts, developers, and designers to overhaul its eCommerce business with a new responsive site.
 The creation of the regional retailer's new home online required daily coordination between client stakeholders and an ambitious Agile sprint schedule that left little margin for error.

 Context & Challenges

-Bob's Discount Furniture contracted the Huge team following the restructuring of the retailer's Marketing division and the realization of a $1 billion revenue milestone in the summer of 2016.
-Impressed by the agency's visionary pitch, Bob's tasked Huge with performing a thorough analysis of the site's existing information architecture, heuristics, and visual design before building a new eCommerce solution on top of a Hybris framework.
-Once this analysis was complete, the agency presented its findings and began work on the new site with a team of ten developers, SEO analysts, experience and visual designers, and project managers.
+Bob's Discount Furniture contracted a full spectrum product team following the restructuring of the retailer's Marketing division and the realization of a $1 billion revenue milestone in the summer of 2016.
+Impressed by a visionary pitch, Bob's tasked the UX and visual design team with performing a thorough analysis of the site's information architecture, heuristics, and visual design before building a new eCommerce solution on top of a Hybris framework.
+Once this analysis was complete, the team presented its findings and began work on the new site with a group of ten developers, SEO analysts, experience and visual designers, and project managers.

 Process & Insights

 By working overtime across the first two sprints, I was able to catch the team up to our new user-first approach and present deliverables to client stakeholders early.
-This provided Huge with a small time buffer on all phases going forward.
+This provided our visual designers with a small time buffer on all phases going forward.

 For the second phase, I designed navigation solutions for both mobile and desktop experiences, creating deep-linking mega menus that gave Bob's the ability to advertise sales and featured items throughout the site.
 I also championed user-friendly interactions at every stage of design, such as navigation breadcrumbs and fixed navigation on scroll.

-Finally, for the third phase of Agile development, I proposed and designed numerous product landing, category, and detail page variations based on eCommerce and furniture industry best practices; I presented copious notes both to the Huge team and Bob's stakeholders based on thorough research of UX findings and comparative analyses of existing furniture retail sites.
-Before leaving the project, I also designed a comprehensive user questionnaire to help guide the agency's full-time experience designers going forward.
+Finally, for the third phase of Agile development, I proposed and designed numerous product landing, category, and detail page variations based on eCommerce and furniture industry best practices; I presented copious notes both to the design team and Bob's stakeholders based on thorough research of UX findings and comparative analyses of existing furniture retail sites.
+I also designed a comprehensive user questionnaire to help guide the project going forward.